-A&HB 6402 Internship in Bilingual/Bicultural Education
+A&HB 6402 - Internship in Bilingual/Bicultural Education

 Permission required.
 Occasional opportunities in areas represented by the department.
 Students must inquire to see if opportunities are available during any given semester.
+Requires an additional 40 hours per week of work outside the classroom.

-A&HB 6521 Seminar in Bilingualism/Bilingual Education
+A&HB 6521 - Seminar in Bilingualism/Bilingual Education